ristiisa/pocketrgb-et/README.md

 ## Why make this?

 In 1996, The original Pocket Monsters Red and Green were released.
 Later that Year, Pocket Monsters Blue was released as well.
 In the west, 2 years later, Pokémon Red and Blue were released, using the updated Pocket Monsters Blue as the base engine, while using Red and Green's wild data.
 Meaning Pokémon game with Pocket Monsters Blue's wild data was never released in the west.
 This caused a multitude of changes and a few errors in the International releases of Red and Blue.
-This ROM hack serves to create English Versions of those Japanese releases, with names and imagery maintained.
+This ROM hack serves to create English Versions of those Japanese releases, with original design and imagery restored.

 ## What's changed?